The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 In 2020 tax returns, taxpayers can make an over-limit deduction that lowers taxable income of up to $ 300 for qualified charitable cash donations without having to list them.
 (Most people take the standard deduction, which is $ 12 for individuals or $ 400 for married couples.)

-If you do list deductions and these write-offs include donations, keep in mind that the IRS knows how much taxpayers of different income levels usually donate.
-So if your donations to charity are too high for your income or compared to your income peers, be careful.
+If you do itemize deductions and those write-offs include donations, keep in mind that the IRS knows how much taxpayers at different income levels typically donate.
+So if your charitable contributions are too high for your income or relative to your income peers, be careful.

-“If your income is $ 100, but you are listing $ 000 in charitable contributions, that will clearly raise questions," Grzes said.
+“If your income is $100 but you list charitable contributions of $000, that will obviously raise questions,” Grzes said.

 Of course, if you have documentation to prove your donations, you shouldn't be afraid of problems with the IRS.